ssenmosip/mosip-temp-documentation/Getting-Started.md

 We are using Spring cloud configuration server in MOSIP for storing and serving distributed configurations across all the applications and environments.

-We are storing all applications' configuration in config folder inside our Github Repository [here](https://github.com/mosip/mosip-config.git).
+We are storing all applications' configuration in config-templates folder inside our Github Repository [here](https://github.com/mosip/mosip-config.git).

 For getting more details about how to use configuration server with our applications, following developer document can be referred:
 [**MOSIP CONFIGURATION SERVER**](MOSIP-Configuration-Server)